 Make the message about the candidate—not about you

 Speak directly to candidates.
 Use “you” whenever possible.
 Replace over-used clichés like, “I have a great sales role that pays XYZ…” with “You have the sales expertise to lead our team.”
 People are happier when they talk about themselves.
 Give them the opportunity to do so.
 Plus, it never hurts to stroke the ego a little bit.

 When you tailor cold InMails to specific people, it shows that you a) actually took the time to review their credentials, and b) aren’t a self-serving recruiter cranking out InMails to whoever crosses your path.

 Establish common ground

 Commonalities jumpstart the relationship-building process.
 So, if you see that you and a candidate are part of the same group, went to the same school, or have similar past experiences, weave it into your messaging.
 The more unique, the better.

 Talk like a real person

 Lots of folks can tell if they’ve received a copy-and-pasted template.
 And like I said: totally fine if you do as long as you personalize it.
-Just when you do, act like yourself.
+When you do, act like yourself.